virtual-labs/exp-transformations-translation-iiith/experiment/objective.md

-Objective of this experiment is to understand the effect of translation on Points in 2D/3D space.
+- To understand the effect of translation on Points in 2D/3D space.
 We also learn the matrix representation for the translation and how to use it to compute the translated point.